-This Commissioner's Practice outlines how penalty tax raised under section 26 of the Taxation Administration Act 2003 ("TAA") will be remitted in circumstances where the Commissioner makes a reassessment of duty or tax because a previous assessment was incorrect.
+This Commissioner's Practice outlines how penalty tax raised under section 26 of the Taxation Administration Act 2003 (TAA) will be remitted in circumstances where the Commissioner makes a reassessment of duty or tax because a previous assessment was incorrect.

-Application of Previous Practices
+Application of previous practices

-Where penalty tax has been previously raised by the Commissioner in circumstances where a previous assessment was incorrect prior to 1 July 2008, penalty tax will be remitted in accordance with the relevant version of the relevant practice that was in place at that time (i.e. TAA 6 and TAA 2).
+Where penalty tax has been previously raised by the Commissioner in circumstances where a previous assessment was incorrect prior to 1 July 2008, penalty tax will be remitted in accordance with the relevant version of the relevant practice that was in place at that time.